ArchangelX360/dataset-visualizer/README.md

 ### Client configuration

 You might want to configure the charts view, here's a section for you.
+This configuration is optional for YCSB users.

-#### Explainations
+#### Chart view optimization

-You can set the _MAX\_POINTS_ variables, this variable is based on your browser and PC performance.
+If you want to make a large number of measure, our client won't be able to display all measures.
+Our client has an automatic aggregating process to overcome the problem.

+##### Explainations<a name="aggregation-explaination"></a>

-MongoDB is grouping value and making averages to optimise the view and make nodejs serve results faster.
+MongoDB is grouping value and making averages to optimise the view and make NodeJS serve results faster.
 This grouping process reduces measurements' precision.
 For example, you would get 5 buckets of average each based on 4 successive values instead of getting 20 measures:

 ``` javascript
 // MongoDB aggregation illustration